Our knowledge of orthopaedics. Your best health.

 • Complete removal of the tumor

-Survivors of Ewing's sarcoma require continued follow-up care to monitor any late side effects from treatment, and any reoccurrence of the tumor.
+Survivors of Ewing sarcoma require continued follow-up care to monitor any late side effects from treatment, and any recurrence of the tumor.
 When tumors come back, it usually happens within the first few years after treatment.

 Research on the Horizon

-Treatment for Ewing's sarcoma will change in the years to come as new knowledge becomes available.
-Current research on the Ewing's family of tumors has focused upon many areas.
+Treatment for Ewing sarcoma will change in the years to come as new knowledge becomes available.
+Current research on the Ewing family of tumors has focused on many areas.

 The meaning of the chromosomal abnormality is not known, nor is it known how this affects normal cellular function.
-Basic knowledge in this area could someday lead to newer therapies that may take advantage of the abnormalities in cellular function.
-It may target the cancerous cells.
+Increased knowledge in this area could someday lead to newer therapies that can target the abnormalities in cellular function.

 Other investigations involve chemotherapy and address issues about proper drug dosage and the best combinations of drugs.
 Doctors are also looking at various types of bone marrow transplants.

 Biomechanical engineers and surgeons are always making improvements to artificial joints.
-Expandable prostheses, which can be lengthened as a child grows, are now available.
+Expandable prostheses, which can be lengthened as a child grows, are helping many children who would once have required an amputation to keep their limbs.

 Last Reviewed